alchemycodelab/module-two-notes/PROJECT-GUIDELINES.md

     - The user should be presented with a list fetched from supabase
     - When the user clicks on the list item, they are navigated to that item's detail page, using query parameters (fetch that item from supabase on load)
 - A "Built By" page detailing who worked on the project
+- Your app hits a netlify function to hit a 3rd party API that requires an Auth token.
+    - Ideally, you will store data from the 3rd party API in your supabase tables (like the movie watchlist app).
+I understand if this doesn't really fit your app, but I would like to see this.
 - One of the following:
     - At least two tables in supabase (not including a user's table)
         - One table should have a foreign key pointing to another table (like `participants` having a `workshop_id`)